 - Couches (and other living room/parlor furniture)

-By signing our deed of gift, you are transferring ownership of your item(s) to Heritage Hill, and guaranteeing that the item was legally yours to give.
-Once the donation is complete, the item is assigned an identification number (if it will not be used for interactive purposes), cataloged, and given a home, whether this is on display or for sure in one of our buildings or in our artifact collection.
+If your donation is accepted, a deed of gift, which transfers ownership of your item(s) to Heritage Hill, and guarantees that the artifact was legally yours to give, must be signed.
+Once the donation is complete, the artifact is assigned an identification number (if it will not be used for interactive purposes), cataloged, and housed in either a display or in our artifact collection.

 Heritage Hill is a 501.c.3 organization, so your donation is generally tax deductible.
 To ensure that you receive the maximum tax benefit, we recommended that you consult with your own accountant, attorney, and/or the IRS.
 Value of the donation cannot be determined by the Heritage Hill.